Congenital Hemolytic Anemia

 Accepting New Patients

-Sophie Lanzkron is a Hematologist in Philadelphia, Pennsylvania.
+Sophie Lanzkron is a Hematologist practicing medicine in Philadelphia, Pennsylvania.
 Dr. Lanzkron is rated as an Elite provider by MediFind in the treatment of Congenital Hemolytic Anemia.
-Her top areas of expertise are Sickle Cell Disease, Hemoglobinopathy, Congenital Hemolytic Anemia, and Hemolytic Anemia.
+She is also highly rated in 11 other conditions, according to our data.
+Her clinical expertise encompasses Sickle Cell Disease, Hemoglobinopathy, Congenital Hemolytic Anemia, and Hemolytic Anemia.
+Dr. Lanzkron is board certified in Hematology.
 Dr. Lanzkron is currently accepting new patients.

 Elite in Congenital Hemolytic Anemia